Stochastic Interpolants: A Unifying Framework for Flows and Diffusions

-\paragraph{Stochastic Transport and Score-Based Diffusions (SBDMs).} Complementary to approaches based on deterministic maps, recent works have realized that connecting a data distribution to a Gaussian density can be viewed as the evolution of an Ornstein-Ulhenbeck (OU) process which gradually degrades samples from the distribution of interest to Gaussian noise~\cite{dickstein2015, ho2020, Song2019, song2021scorebased}.
+\paragraph{Stochastic Transport and Score-Based Diffusion Models (SBDMs).} Complementary to approaches based on deterministic maps, recent works have realized that connecting a data distribution to a Gaussian density can be viewed as the evolution of an Ornstein-Ulhenbeck (OU) process which gradually degrades samples from the distribution of interest to Gaussian noise~\citep{dickstein2015, ho2020, Song2019, song2021scorebased}.
 The OU process specifies a path in the space of probability densities; this path is simple to traverse in the forward direction by addition of noise, and can be reversed if access to the score of the time-dependent density $\nabla\log\rho(t)$ is available.
-This score can be approximated through solution of a least-squares regression problem~\cite{hyvarinen05a, vincent_connection_2011}, and the target can be sampled by reversing the path once the score has been learned.
+This score can be approximated through solution of a least-squares regression problem~\citep{hyvarinen05a, vincent_connection_2011}, and the target can be sampled by reversing the path once the score has been learned.
 Interestingly, the resulting forward and backward stochastic processes have an equivalent formulation (at the distribution level) in terms of a deterministic probability flow equation, first noted by~\cite{Bakry1985, OTTO2000361, Kim2010AGO} and then applied in~\cite{maoutsa2020, song2021mle, kingma2021on, boffi2022}.
 The probability flow formulation is useful for density estimation and cross-entropy calculations, but it is worth noting that the probability flow and the reverse-time SDE will have densities that differ when using an approximate score.
-The SBDM framework, as it has been originally presented, has a number of features which are not \textit{a~priori} well motivated, including the dependence on mapping to a normal density, the complicated tuning of the time parameterization and noise scheduling \cite{xiao2022tackling, hoogeboom2023simple}, and the choice of the underlying stochastic dynamics \cite{dockhorn2022score, Karras2022edm}.
-While there have been some efforts to remove dependency on the OU process using stochastic bridges~\cite{peluchetti2022nondenoising}, the resulting procedures can be algorithmically complex, relying on inexact mixtures of diffusions with limited expressivity and no accessible probability flow formulation.
-Some of these difficulties have been lifted in follow-up works~\cite{liu2022let}.
-As another step in this direction, we observe that the key idea behind SBDMs -- the bridging of densities via a time-dependent density whose evolution equation is available -- can be generalized to a much wider class of processes in a straightforward and computationally accessible manner.
+The SBDM framework, as it has been originally presented, has a number of features which are not \textit{a~priori} well motivated, including the dependence on mapping to a normal density, the complicated tuning of the time parameterization and noise scheduling \citep{xiao2022tackling, hoogeboom2023simple}, and the choice of the underlying stochastic dynamics \citep{dockhorn2022score, Karras2022edm}.